hellowebbooks/hellowebapp/installation-instructions/python-installation-mac.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 The script should walk you through the rest of installing Homebrew.

-The last
+There might be some warnings as it's installing, particularly around the command
+"sudo".
+Sudo (meaning "superuser do") is an "admin" command that'll require
+your computer's password.
+It's the equivlant of saying, "I am the admin and I
+want to run this command" and then the computer requires your password in order
+to ensure that you're indeed the admin.
+Homebrew needs access to the admin bits
+of your computer in order to install programs on your behalf, which is why the
+computer requires you to be the admin in order to install.

+Note the warning about improperly using the sudo command because you shouldn't
+use it willy-nilly (never paste in random sudo commands that you find in the
+internet without understanding what they do).

-thing we need to do is insert the Homebrew directory at the top your `PATH`
+The last thing we need to do is insert the Homebrew directory at the top your
-environment variable.
-The `$PATH` environment variable is essentially a list of
+`PATH` environment variable.
+The `$PATH` environment variable is essentially a
-locations your terminal looks for commands in, and we want Homebrew to be at the
+list of locations your terminal looks for commands in, and we want Homebrew to
-top.
+be at the top.

 Run this command in your terminal, which'll do the above for you: